-Summer, which officially doesn’t start for almost another month, rolled in for a few days late last week.
-So I believe it’s necessary to send out early warnings about dogs left in cars.
+Summer, which officially doesn’t start for another two weeks, has crept in early again this year.
+So now is the time to send out early warnings about dogs left in cars.
 As all who live in a desert know, temperatures can rise quickly and become unbearable.

 People who have never lived in a summer desert say, “But it’s dry!”
 Yeah, but it’s like living in an oven.
 In the summer, a closed-up car/truck, parked in sun or shade, is what I would call an oven.
 Wouldn’t you?

 I am among the many who don’t understand why some people insist on taking their dogs when they do chores that require driving somewhere.
 I do believe that most deeply love their dogs and consider them their kids.
 Perhaps there’s so much love that both two- and four-legged creatures experience separation anxiety.

 You are, however, putting your dog at high risk for heatstroke and death.
 Excuses abound; here are a few.

 “I’ll be back in just a few minutes.”
 What if you aren’t?
 People have heart attacks in stores, and they trip over things and get broken ankles.
 When in pain, it may be difficult to remember to tell someone about your faithful friend, waiting for you, back in the oven.
 What if you’re unconscious, so can’t utter a word about your loved one?